Washington DC as US landing site

 What this corridor does not include.

 No legal services.
 No US LLC or C-corp formation.
 No SAM.gov registration, no CAGE code issuance, no FAR and DFARS contracting compliance, no FedRAMP authorisation, no FISMA accreditation, no IL2 to IL5 hosting, no CMMC certification work.
 No security-clearance sponsorship.
 No ITAR or EAR licensing.
 No L-1, E-2, EB-5, or O-1 visa work.
 No US tax structuring, no FATCA analysis, no US banking introductions.
 No fiduciary services.
 No federal regulatory licensing, FDA submissions, FCC licensing, or US securities work.
 No IP filing.
 No contract drafting.
 No US recruiting or executive search.
-No M and A advisory.
+No M and A specialist.
 No lobbying, no Lobbying Disclosure Act registration, no representation before US Congress, the US executive branch, or US federal agencies.

 Frequently asked.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.

 Further on DC and the US corridor.